 With that said, is Turin worth visiting?
 Definitely, yes!
 It’s a good stopover if you’re heading towards other directions in Italy, Switzerland, or France in the first place.

 If there’s one thing we absolutely loved about our experience in Turin, it’s the culture of aperitivo.
 It’s a concept that originated within the region where you simply order an alcoholic beverage and with this beverage comes a buffet of small bites.

 Meaning, you can order a glass of wine or two, and spend the whole night wining and dining with your partner or friends as the buffet gets replenished with some delicious bite sized Italian food.

 Normally, these aperitivos will only cost in addition to the drink you ordered so they range from 10-12 euros in total.
 How cheap is that?
 A fancy cocktail and buffet for that price in Europe?
 Unheard of!
 This, to us, makes it an absolute yes to the question is Turin worth visiting.
-If you prefer, the city also offers a private aperitivo tour and tasting for a more gourmet experience.
+If you prefer, the city also offers a culinary food tour for a more gourmet experience.